 Long-term incentive awards for the NEOs are granted under the Crestwood Equity Partners LP Long Term Incentive Plan in order to promote achievement of our primary long-term strategic business objective of increasing distributable cash flow and increasing unitholder value.
 This plan was designed to align the economic interests of key employees and directors with those of our common unitholders and to provide an incentive to management for continuous employment with the general partner and its affiliates.
 Long-term incentive compensation is based upon the common units representing limited partnership interests in us.
-For fiscal 2019, awards consisted of grants of restricted common units which vest based upon continued service.
+For fiscal 2020, awards consisted of grants of restricted common units which vest based upon continued service.
 Long-term incentive plan awards are designed to attract and retain executive talent and to align their economic interests with those of common unitholders.

 The initial annual long-term equity incentive targets for our NEOs were established in their Employment Agreements.
-For a more detailed description of the Executive Employment Agreements, see "Narrative Disclosure to Summary Compensation and Grants of Plan Based Awards Tables-Employment Agreements."
+For a more detailed description of the Executive Employment Agreements, see "Narrative Disclosure to Summary Compensation and Grants of Plan-Based Awards Table - Employment Agreements."
 The annual target long-term equity incentives for our NEOs are reviewed on an annual basis and at the time of promotion or other changes in responsibilities.
 In determining the amount of any adjustments, the compensation committee uses market data as a tool for assessing the reasonableness of long-term incentive targets of the NEOs as compared to executives in similar positions with similar responsibility levels in our industry.
 However, the final determination of long-term equity awards is within the compensation committee's discretion.
-Based on our objective of setting long-term incentive equity awards at the 75th percentile of market data, the annual target long-term incentive awards were increased in 2019 as follows: Mr. Phillips (400%), Messrs.
-Halpin and Deneke (275%), Mr. Lambert (250%) and Messrs.
-Moore and Dougherty (225%).
-Accordingly, the following annual restricted unit awards were made to our NEOs in 2019:
+The following annual restricted unit awards were made to our NEOs in 2020:

-Name Target Equity Percentage 2019 Restricted Units Awarded (#) Value at Grant Date (\$)
+Name Target Equity Percentage 2020 Restricted Units Awarded (1) Value at Grant Date (\$)

-Robert G. Phillips 400% 111,071 3,476,522
+Robert G. Phillips 400% 103,829 3,264,384

-Robert T. Halpin 275% 45,817 1,434,072
+Robert T. Halpin 275% 44,614 1,402,664

-William H. Moore 225% 31,037 971,458
+William H. Moore 225% 28,837 906,635

-Steven M. Dougherty 225% 34,020 1,064,826
+Steven M. Dougherty 225% 31,757 998,440

-Joel C. Lambert 250% 38,965 1,219,605
+Joel C. Lambert 250% 38,125 1,198,650

-J. Heath Deneke 275% 53,207 1,665,379